-Enhancing Google Chrome Security
+Enhancing Google Chrome Security in 2020

 We have divided this article into several sections to make it more digestible for readers.
 First of all, we will talk about a few in-built settings to tighten Google Chrome’s security and then move on to the advanced part where we will share some extensions and good browsing habits.
 Feel free to jump through the sections if you want.